Aero-ComSci/1-1-4-spinning-with-spirographs-avinashamanchi/README.md

 - **Flexibility**: Allows for dynamic and continuous handling of events or user inputs.

 ### Drawbacks
-- **Resource Consumption**: Can lead to excessive use of CPU and memory if not managed properly.
+- **Resources**: Can lead to excessive use of CPU and memory if not managed properly.
-- **Potential for Errors**: If not controlled properly, can lead to unresponsive programs or system crashes.
+- **Potential Errors**: If not controlled properly, can lead to unresponsive programs or system crashes.
-- **Difficulty in Termination**: Requires careful management of exit conditions to avoid creating unmanageable or buggy behavior.
+- **Termination**: Requires careful management of exit conditions to avoid creating unmanageable or buggy behavior.

 # Comparison
 ### Execution Control